Last Updated: July 13, 2020

 You refuse to let a pandemic get in the way of your love- okay, we respect that!
 If your wedding in coming up soon or you just can’t wait to say “I do” to your person, and you don’t want to deal with rescheduling, then you can simply proceed with the current conditions.

 Obviously, choosing to hold your wedding in the time of COVID-19 means that you’ll probably need to concede a lot of things in the name of safety.
-Based on what we know right now, it’s a certainty that your guest list is going to need to be small.
-As guidelines begin to roll out for easing of restrictions, it’s possible that your event may be restricted to 25 or less people, at least in the near term.
-That number could go up, so it’s important to keep tabs on the latest information from the governor’s office and the DHHR.
+Based on what we know right now, it’s a certainty that your guest list is going to need to be smaller.
+Wedding venues are currently required to limit themselves to 50% capacity.
+That number could go back up, so it’s important to keep tabs on the latest information from the governor’s office and the DHHR.

 We’d recommend making a few different guest lists in advance so you aren’t scrambling later – a 50 person list, 25-person list, and 10 person list.
-Keep in mind that vendors will likely need to be included in these counts.
+Keep in mind that vendors may need to be included in these counts.

 Unless state guidelines say otherwise, it’s possible that your wedding will need to be held in an outdoor open-air environment.
 You’re also going to want to make sure anyone who attends your event has a face mask.
 How’s that for the unlikeliest wedding favor of the year?
 If you’re looking for a place to get married right now, we have a West Virginia wedding venue guide with lots of information.